transcelerate/ddf-home/overview.md

 </a>

 ### Additional details regarding the SDR Reference Implementation:
+The **Study Definitions Repository** is a novel central component aimed at facilitating the exchange of structured study definitions across clinical systems using technical and data standards.

 Transcelerate, along with Accenture, Microsoft, and other life sciences technology vendors have developed a working model of the Study Definitions Repository based on the USDM called the **Study Definitions Repository (SDR) Reference Implementation**.

 The SDR Reference Implementation has been deployed as open-source, and is meant to be vendor agnostic.
 The goal of having an open-source, vendor agnostic solution is to create a platform for both innovation and collaborative interoperability across the industry.